braverails/homepage/README.md

-# Charlie Deux
+# BraveRails

+Make it count.

-The new Charliegleason.com, which uses Harp, Gulp and BrowserSync.
+Based of Charliegleason.com Harp template; which uses Harp, Gulp and BrowserSync.